liammatheson/Liam-Colton-INET-Final-Project-Book-Store/README.md

 ## References

+All book information, including descriptions and images, is sourced from [Project Gutenberg](https://www.gutenberg.org/).

 This project was developed using official Spring documentation, in-class materials from NSCC, and general Java/Spring Boot resources for guidance.
 No external code was copied; references were used only for learning and clarification of concepts.